gabrielmfern/intricate/README.md

 ## Things to be done still

-- Implement Max Pooling or other Pooling type of layers.
+- implement Max Pooling or other Pooling type of layers;
-- add a way to send into the training process a callback closure that would be called every time a epoch finished or even a step too with some cool info
+- add a way to send into the training process a callback closure that would be called every time an epoch finished or even a step too with some cool info;
-- make an example after doing the thing above ^, that uses that same function to plot the loss real time using a crate like `textplots`
+- make an example after doing the thing above ^, that uses that same function to plot the loss real time using a crate like `textplots`;
-- add embedding layers for text such as bag of words with an expected vocabulary size
+- add embedding layers for text such as bag of words with an expected vocabulary size;
-- add a way to show inputs and outputs not matching error be more clear and perhaps even appear at compile time
+- add a way to show inputs and outputs not matching error be more clear and perhaps even appear at compile time;
+- add a way to choose what type of accuracy should be calculated to avoid weird and unuseful accuracies being calculated